 - Change phone.
 The type of phone you use affects the level of postural stress.
 Bigger, easier to read phones with better ergonomics might help.

 - Dump the phone and have a technology holiday.
 A bit drastic, but what’s more important, Facebook or your health?
 Why not start with one day a week that is technology free.

 - Do yoga, Pilates, or some form of stretching.
 Exercises like the downward dog, cat-cow, and chin tuck are great for stretching those tight shoulders, upper back, and neck muscles that get over worked (just like Cinderella) when stressed.
-Check out our free 15 minute pilates video that shows you how to release our back up breathing muscles that get tight with breathing dysfunction and poor posture.

 - Good Ergonomics.
 Computers have the potential to improve our posture if used correctly.
 Standing desks and ergonomics go a long way towards not only fixing postural issues but improving concentration, reducing fatigue, and creating a more creative environment for learning.

 - Find neutral.
 Good posture isn’t about standing bolt upright and having shoulders pinned back.
 It is about finding neutral position of our spine and limbs making it easier to adopt a joy, belly breathing technique.
 Set an alarm every 30 minutes when at the computer or sitting to reset your posture.
 Practice makes perfect.